 Bring your iPad app to macOS with Mac Catalyst.

-Starting with Xcode 11, you can create a Mac version of your iPad app using Mac Catalyst.
-Configuring your app to run in macOS can take just a click in a checkbox, although more steps may be needed depending on the system features and frameworks your app uses.
+With Xcode 11 and later, you can create a Mac version of your iPad app using Mac Catalyst.
+Configuring your app for Mac can take just a click in a checkbox, although you may need more steps, depending on the features and frameworks that your app uses.

 Configure Your App for Mac

-To add support for macOS, open your Xcode project and select the iOS target that you want to configure.
-In the General tab, under Deployment Info, click the checkbox for the Mac device.
+To add support for Mac, open your Xcode project and select the iOS target that you want to configure.
+In the General tab, under Deployment Info, select the Mac checkbox.
 (If your app supports iPhone only, the checkbox is unavailable.)

-App Sandbox Entitlementto your project.
-Xcode includes this entitlement in the Mac version of your app, but not in the iOS version.
+App Sandbox Entitlement to your project.
+Xcode only includes this entitlement in the Mac version of your app, not the iOS version.
 Xcode also adds My Mac to the list of destinations.
 Select this destination to run your Mac app from Xcode.

 At this point, you may be able to build and run the Mac version of your app.
 To give it a try, select My Mac as the destination and run your project.